U.S. secures 300 million doses of potential AstraZeneca COVID-19 vaccine

 “AstraZeneca recognises that the vaccine may not work but is committed to progressing the clinical program with speed and scaling up manufacturing at risk,” it said.

-Other drugmakers including Pfizer Inc, J&J and Sanofi are also in various stages of vaccine development.
+Other drugmakers including Pfizer Inc (PFE.N) , J&J and Sanofi are also in various stages of vaccine development.

 And Moderna this week released positive data for its potential vaccine, which it said produced protective antibodies in a small group of healthy volunteers.